felangel/bloc/packages/hydrated_bloc/README.md

 `hydrated_bloc` exports a `Storage` interface which means it can work with any storage provider.
 Out of the box, it comes with its own implementation: `HydratedStorage`.

-`HydratedStorage` is built on top of [path_provider](https://pub.dev/packages/path_provider) for a platform-agnostic storage layer.
-The out-of-the-box storage implementation reads/writes to file using the `toJson`/`fromJson` methods on `HydratedBloc` and should perform very well for most use-cases (performance reports coming soon). `HydratedStorage` is supported for desktop ([example](https://github.com/felangel/hydrated_bloc/tree/master/example)).
+`HydratedStorage` is built on top of [hive](https://pub.dev/packages/hive) for a platform-agnostic, performant storage layer.
+See the complete [example](https://github.com/felangel/hydrated_bloc/tree/master/example) for more details.

 ## Usage